satyakam7/IITDMarketClient/README.md

 # IITDMarketClient

-Proposal for a marketplace which can be used by IITD students to buy/sell items.
+A marketplace to buy/sell within the IITD community

 ## Proposed features - v1.0
 - All updates to be complete overwriting in stage 1 later to be done atomically